 I don’t fault New Zealand or kiwis at all.
 In fact I learned so much here in such a short time.
 I learned that it’s ok to switch careers and find yourself.
 They’re all doing it every day here.
 Every day you can meet someone who is on an incredible journey of self-discovery.
 It’s quite incredible.
 I would recommend everyone do a stint in New Zealand and meet as many people as possible.
 You’ll be quite surprised that even if you’re really ready to get the hell out of here, you’re so glad you came.

 by Life Anthem on September 7, 2013

-In life there is really only one thing that seems to lock me down, and that is the idea of a career.
+In life there is really, sometimes, only one thing that seems to lock me down, and that is the idea of a career and the obsession with the upkeep of one.
+In the culture I come from, having a career is equal to having an identity in too many ways.
 I think just like the obsession with going to university, the not-so-thought-out philosophy of labeling yourself with a field of work and building a life around the ideas behind a career and being “career-oriented” are just too constraining for me.
-Getting out of that mindset once you’ve been in it for a while is hard too.
+Getting out of that mindset, once you’ve been in it for a while, is so hard.

 by Life Anthem on July 30, 2013

 There are parts of life we cling to.
 It feels uncontrollable at times.
 We know that if we could just do without that need, we would feel free and be all right.
 It’s like a hunger.